Ziyi-star/Bachelorarbeit/README.md

 ## Overview

-This project uses deep learning and the SimCLR (Simple Framework for Contrastive Learning of Visual Representations) approach to classify different road surface types and detect curb crossings based on 3-axis accelerometer data.
-The system supports both laboratory-controlled environments and real-world cycling scenarios.
+This project uses deep learning and the SimCLR (Simple Framework for Contrastive Learning adapted for HAR) approach to classify different road surface types and detect curb crossings based on 3-axis accelerometer data.
+The system supports both laboratory-controlled environments and real world cycling scenarios.

 ## Project Structure